jamesturk/aows/docs/parsing/performance.md

 | pyindex | 1,683,137 | ~34,950 |
 | html5test | 18,992 | 218 |

 This is somewhat difficult to measure, as the memory usage of an object is not easily accessible from Python.
 I used [memray](https://github.com/bloomberg/memray) to measure a sample piece of code that loaded each parser and parsed the sample pages.
-To compare the memory usage between complex pages and simple pages, the sample code also loaded the html5test page 100 times.

 ![](/aows/img/memory_usage.png)

-One thing to note is that the memory usage seems to be correlated to complexity (i.e. number of tags), which makes sense.

-Again, lxml.html is the clear winner here, using less than half the memory of the other parsers.
+These results have a lot of interesting things to say about the parsers.

+First, BeautifulSoup is typically the least-memory efficient.
+This is probably not surprising, but it is surprising to see that there is a definite memory tax for using it with the `lxml.html` parser.
+This is particularly interesting since `lxml.html` is the most-memory efficient parser in each test.

+`parsel` performs very well here, with seemingly minimal overhead on top of it's underlying `lxml.html` parser.

+`selectolax` looks good, sitting at the midway point between `lxml.html` and `BeautifulSoup`.
+It struggled however with the `html5test` page, included here with 10x and 100x repetitions to allow for comparison.

+It's interesting to see that `selectolax` does so poorly here.
+It's possible that there is a fixed minimum of memory that selectolax uses for each page, and that the `html5test` page is so small that it is not able to take advantage of that minimum.
+In practice this shouldn't be an issue, as typically only a single page would be loaded at a time, but it still seems worth noting as an unexpected result.

 ## Conclusion